 Water and sewer connections

 Council’s water and sewer service lines into properties destroyed by bushfire have been temporarily disconnected to prevent leaks and to ensure the infrastructure is not damaged during the clean-up phase.
-When property owners are ready to rebuild, they can contact Council to arrange reconnection free of charge.
+When property owners are ready to rebuild, contact Council to arrange reconnection free of charge.

 Damaged onsite sewer management systems (OSMS)

 - Depending on the extent of damage to your system, it may not suitable for use until it is repaired or replaced.